-Above f_u the sound radiation breaks up into a number of directions.

-In fig. 11-1 is shown the near field radiation at 1 kHz with different number of units in the array, from 1 to 11.
-The unit in the example is SLS_LS8800.CF2 imported from the CLF collection of loudspeakers and the distance between units is d = 0,20 m.
-Whereas the single loudspeaker unit spreads the sound in a wide fan the level decreases rapidly with distance.
+Above $f_u$ the sound radiation breaks up into a number of directions.
+The near field radiation at 1 kHz is shown in fig. 10-1, with different number of units in the array, from 1 to 11.
+The unit in the example is SLS\LS8800.CF2 imported from the CLF collection of loudspeakers and the distance between units is d = 20cm.
+Whereas the single loudspeaker unit spreads the sound in a wide fan, the level decreases rapidly with distance.
 With increasing number of units in the array the sound gradually concentrates in a beam with very small splay angle.